The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Summary and directions for future work

 \section{Summary and directions for future work}

-Using information spectrum methods and Gaussian tools from random matrix theory, we have studied the second-order coding rate of the MIMO Rayleigh block-fading channel.
-In order to give a meaning to the otherwise ill-defined second-order coding rate for block-fading channels, we have considered the asymptotic regime where the channel dimensions as well as the block length grow infinitely large at the same speed and the code rate is a perturbation of $\Oc(1/\sqrt{nK})$ of the asymptotic capacity.
-For this setting, we have derived closed-form upper and lower bounds on the optimal average error probability which depend solely on the most important system parameters.
-By a Gaussian approximation of the mutual information density and a generalization of Feinstein's lemma, we have further obtained an error probability upper bound for finite system dimensions which has been shown to be accurate for short block lengths and realistic numbers of transmit and receive antennas.
-This bound exhibits a surprising similarity to a general scaling law for iteratively decoded graph-codes conjectured in \cite{AMR09}.
+We have studied the second-order coding rate of the MIMO quasi-static Rayleigh fading channel using information-spectrum methods and Gaussian tools from random matrix theory.
+To this end, we derived a CLT for the asymptotic analysis of the ``information density" where the channel dimensions as well as the block-length grow infinitely large at the same speed and the coding rate is a perturbation within $\Oc(1/\sqrt{nK})$ of the asymptotic capacity.
+The derived CLT allowed us to characterize closed-form upper and lower bounds on the optimal average error probability which depend only on the main system and channel parameters.
+The proposed approach to the study of the asymptotic statistics of the ``mutual information density" for MIMO channels is original and can be further applied to other scenarios, such as the block-fading regime where coding is performed over multiple coherence blocks or, in a more practical context, the error performance achieved under linear receive filters.

-The proposed method to study the asymptotic statistics of the mutual information density for MIMO channels is new and could be further applied to other settings of interest.
-These comprise, for example, (i) the block-fading regime where coding is done over multiple coherence blocks, (ii) the derivation of error-probability bounds with imperfect channel state information which would enable the study of the trade-off between channel training and data transmission, (iii) the derivation of CLTs for the mutual information density with linear receive filters, and (iv) a further investigation of the relation between the scaling parameters conjectured in \cite{AMR09} and the information spectrum.